sgoldenlab/simba/docs/installation.md

 # Installing SimBA Option 1

-### Install SimBAxTF with integrated TensorFlow (use this installation method when running DeepLabCut or DeepPoseKit locally using a GPU)
+### Install SimBAxTF with integrated TensorFlow (use this installation method when running DeepLabCut, DeepPoseKit, or SLEAP locally using a GPU)
 Open bash or command prompt and run the following commands on current working directory

 ```